juliusgo85/juliusgo85.github.io/_posts/2022-11-10-IBJJF-Worlds-Results-Charts.md

 **How I did it:** To get the data, I did some web scraping from the IBJJF's Championships results page to get the individual year rankings.
 After cleaning up the data in pandas, I used Altair to plot the results for Men's, Women's, and Juvenile categories.

 ## Quick notes for navigating:
-- **This site is best viewed on a computer.
-Viewing on your phone won't allow selecting multiple teams in the charts.**
 - **To select multiple teams in the chart, click a team's name in the legend, then `Shift + Click` to add more teams.**
 - You can also hover over each point to identify the team plotted.